 Human Rights Defender ‘Mama’ Rahma Wako with UN Special Rapporteur on extrajudicial, summary or arbitrary executions Dr. Agnes Callamard

-The series aims to bring our global network together, share expertise, and show solidarity for those campaigning for justice and upholding universal rights.
-Defenders from across the world have been invited to speak about the ways community solidarity has saved lives and how present challenges can be overcome with international support.
+The series aimed to bring our global network together, share expertise, and show solidarity for those campaigning for justice and upholding universal rights.
+Defenders from across the world were invited to speak about the ways community solidarity has saved lives and how present challenges can be overcome with international support.

-The next few months will be a challenging time for them.
-We fear for vulnerable communities living without access to water, healthcare, sanitation and other necessities.
+The past few months have been a challenging time for them.
+We continue to fear for vulnerable communities living without access to water, healthcare, sanitation and other necessities.
 Defenders have redirected their time and energy towards providing for their neighbours at this time of need.

 In this context, we are acting urgently to find innovative solutions that will keep networks of at-risk human rights defenders alive, globally connected and technologically equipped.
 PBI UK supports over 1,300 defenders and grassroots movements, which benefit around one million marginalised individuals around the world.

-The webinars will approach the challenges presented by the outbreak and consequences of COVID-19 from the perspective of human rights defenders on the ground.
-Discussions will address the responses of governments in the countries we work in to assess their legal basis, level of proportionality and accountability.
-Socioeconomic issues such as the provision of food, water, and healthcare as well as the impact of Western self-isolation measures on informal workers will be addressed.
-Human rights defenders will also discuss the impact of corruption on healthcare provision and the fragility of judicial systems in the context of court suspension.
-Throughout the series we will explore the broader question of the rule of law in lockdown, and the future of human rights norms around the world.
+The webinars approached the challenges presented by the outbreak and consequences of COVID-19 from the perspective of human rights defenders on the ground.
+Discussions addressed responses of governments in the countries we work in to assess their legal basis, level of proportionality and accountability.
+Socioeconomic issues such as the provision of food, water, and healthcare as well as the impact of Western self-isolation measures on informal workers were addressed.
+Human rights defenders also discussed the impact of corruption on healthcare provision and the fragility of judicial systems in the context of court suspension.
+Throughout the series we explored the broader question of the rule of law in lockdown, and the future of human rights norms around the world.

-Follow the links below to find out more about each webinar and how to register.
+Follow the links below to find out more about each webinar and watch full recordings of the sessions.

 All photos by Manu Valcarce